robertchristophersmith/docker-ubuntu_14.04-trusty/README.md

-Repository for building the base image robertchristophersmith/docker-ubuntu_14.04
+Repository for building base image robertchristophersmith/docker-ubuntu-upstart_14.04
 =================

 Modified Ubuntu 14.04 LTS 'Trusty' with essential libraries and packages pre-installed for Docker images/containers extending this base.